from the National Archives for NHD 1999

 North Bloomfield Mining Company court cases:

 Mining for gold using high-pressure water pipelines polluted rivers, clogged navigation channels, exacerbated flooding, and destroyed rich farmlands in the western U.S. In the landmark environmental case Edwards Woodruff v.
 North Bloomfield Gravel Mining Company, which pitted farmers against miners, hydraulic mining was ruled "a public and private nuisance."
 Subsequent to this 1884 decision, numerous lawsuits were filed against other mines to close or regulate their hydraulic mining activities.
 (RG 21; US Circuit Court for the Northern District of California; Civil Case 2900, Woodruff v.
 North Bloomfield.
 Also civil cases 5354, 7865, 8651, 10738, and others, all in the same court.)
 These records are available at NARA's Pacific Region in San Francisco.
-Selected textual documents and photographs related to this case are available in the Archival Research Catalog (ARC).
+Selected textual documents and photographs related to this case are available in the Online Catalog (OPA).

 Papers of John Reber: